 Fever without any improvement for more than five days or high-grade fever for more than three days.

-3) Community health workers from ASHA or MPW should visit their home at least once daily to provide the necessary medications and for continuous monitoring of the vital signs.
+3) Community health workers from ASHA (Accredited social health activists) or MPW (multipurpose workers) should visit their home at least once daily to provide the necessary medications and for continuous monitoring of the vital signs.

 4) If any worsening of symptoms is noticed, then the community health worker should contact the designated physician.